A practical guide for clinicians and patients

 Key articles- An annotated bibliography.
 What every clinician should know, in a nutshell. https://www.sjogrensadvocate.com/key-articles

 A message from the author, Sarah Schafer, MD and Sjogren’s patient

 Like many patients, I experienced long delays on the way to a Sjogren’s diagnosis.
 Once diagnosed, I found that many of my physicians were unfamiliar with the disease.
 Inspired to do something about this, I started teaching local PCPs, mostly in small group settings.
-I discovered that they tended to view Sjogren’s as a mild dryness disease, despite the fact that a large majority experience disabling systemic symptoms.
-Few were aware that life-threatening complications occur in a significant subset of patients.
+I discovered that most of them viewed Sjogren’s as a mild dryness disease.
+Few were aware that a large majority experience disabling systemic symptoms or that life-threatening complications occur in a significant number of patients.

 The gap between current medical education and the real-life impact of Sjogren’s inspired me to create this website.
 Please feel free to contact me with questions and comments.